colinchnews/colinchnews.github.io/_posts/2023/09/18/2023-09-18-15-14-17-880033-vibrio-vulnificus-in-wound-infections-how-to-prevent-and-treat.md

 ---
 layout: post
-title: ""Vibrio vulnificus in Wound Infections: How to Prevent and Treat""
+title: "Vibrio vulnificus in Wound Infections: How to Prevent and Treat"
 description: " "
 date: 2023-09-18
 tags: [VibrioVulnificus, WoundInfectionPrevention]